ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-infrastructure-physical.md

 When you configure vSAN, depending on the bare metal server profile and included SSDs, you can use one or more vSAN disk groups, with one solid-state disk (SSD) for cache and one or more SSDs for capacity.

-For more information about vSAN design, see [Virtual infrastructure design](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-infrastructure-virtual)
+For more information about vSAN design, see [Virtual infrastructure design](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-infrastructure-virtual).

 ### Shared file-level storage across hosts
 {: #vpc-ryo-infrastructure-physical-storage-shared}

-The {{site.data.keyword.cloud_notm}} file storage for {{site.data.keyword.vpc_short}} is a zonal file storage offering that provides NFS-based file storage services for VPC customers.
+The {{site.data.keyword.filestorage_vpc_full_notm}} is a zonal file storage offering that provides NFS-based file storage services for VPC customers.
 File shares are created in an availability zone within a region.
 They can be shared with multiple server instances within the same zone across multiple VPCs.

 The network attached storage for this architecture is limited to the {{site.data.keyword.vpc_short}} storage, which is available in the same {{site.data.keyword.vpc_short}} zone as the {{site.data.keyword.cloud_notm}} bare metal server.
 {: note}

-If you choose to use this file storage from {{site.data.keyword.vpc_short}}, you can attach an NFS share to your selected ESXi hosts and VMware clusters.
+If you choose to use this {{site.data.keyword.filestorage_vpc_full_notm}}, you can attach an NFS share to your selected ESXi hosts and VMware clusters.
 This share can be used for management components such as vCenter Server, VMware NSX-T managers and NSX-T edge nodes, or for other VMware workloads and VMs.

 These file shares are accessible only within the zone in which you created them, for example `us-south-1`.
 They are identified by name and associated with a resource group in your {{site.data.keyword.cloud_notm}} customer account.